 Karate is a Japanese martial-art whose physical aspects seek the continuing development of defensive and counter-attacking body movements.
 The themes of classic karate training are fighting and self-defence, though its mental and moral aspects concentration on the overall improvement of the individual.
 This is facilitated by way of the discipline and persistent effort required in training.

 Good for self defence, exercise, and self-discipline, it’s a very popular and efficient forms of martial arts system dating back to feudal Japanese martial tradition.
 It is simple to understand and safe.
 It comes with a wonderful history and is an extremely satisfying pursuit.

 Karate Lessons/Classes In Willesden

-Delivering Karate classes in Willesden created for people from all walks of life both male and female.
-Our company offers lessons for people from beginner level all the way through to seasoned Karate practitioners.
-Our Karate pupils can be female or male, young or old, we can work with individuals from all walks of life, regardless of their sex or age group.
+Delivering Karate classes in Willesden created for individuals from all areas of life both female and male.
+We provide lessons for people from beginner level right through to experienced Karate practitioners.
+Our Karate pupils can be male or female, young or old, we can work with people from all avenues of life, irrespective of their sex or age group.

 Karate practice (Willesden ) – Our Karate Classes in Willesden

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring a complete Karate tuition experience in Willesden .

 Karate Historical background and its Development into a World Martial Art At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for people who wished to learn martial arts and started teaching Karate in Okinawan schools.
 This resulted in further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.